JeHugawa/TinyML-frontend/README.md

 ## Running

 ## Testing
-For testing you need to have both the backend and frontend running.
+For testing you need to have both the backend, frontend running and bridge.

 Run Robot Framework tests with:
 ```